CERTCC/Vultron/docs/process_models/em/index.md

 embargo for the case.
 Once the cases merge, the best option is usually to renegotiate a new embargo for the new case.

+!!! note ""

--   A new embargo SHOULD be proposed when any two or more CVD cases are to be merged into a single case and multiple parties have agreed to different embargo terms prior to the case merger.
+    A new embargo SHOULD be proposed when any two or more CVD cases are to be merged into a single case and multiple parties have agreed to different embargo terms prior to the case merger.

+!!! note ""

--   If no new embargo has been proposed, or if agreement has not been reached, the earliest of the previously accepted embargo dates SHALL be adopted for the merged case.
+    If no new embargo has been proposed, or if agreement has not been reached, the earliest of the previously accepted embargo dates SHALL be adopted for the merged case.

+!!! note ""

--   Participants MAY propose revisions to the embargo on a merged case as usual.
+    Participants MAY propose revisions to the embargo on a merged case as usual.

 ### Impact of Case Splits on Embargoes